 The choices abound with a myriad of colors, shapes and unique Japanese flair.

 Kappabashi Street is well known throughout Tokyo.
 The street even has its own mascot called Kappa which you will see if you visit the Monster Cafe Harajuku.
-Don’t even get us started on the crazy, multi-sensory Robot Cafe.
-Instead, click here to make a discounted reservation for a truly memorable experience.
+Even better, go to the crazy, multi-sensory Robot Cafe.
+Instead, click here to make a discounted reservation for a truly memorable experience at the Robot Cafe.

 After touring nearby Sensoji Temple, we walked straight to Kappabashi Street, or Kappabashi Dori as it is called in Tokyo.
 Note, Kappabashi Street is also near popular Asakusa Temple if you’re coming from that direction.